rochacbruno-archive/web2py_ckeditor/README.md

-web2py_ckeditor_tim
+web2py_ckeditor (2014 fork, v0.2)
 ===============

 This is a fork of Bruno Rocha's plugin.
 It's updated to v4 ckeditor, and works better with recent web2py versions.
-The inline edit has been removed to simplify the code (and it seems that the javascript is no longer maintained upstream).
+Tested against web2py v2.9.x The inline edit has been removed to simplify the code (and it seems that the javascript is no longer maintained upstream).

 This web2py plugin to add ckeditor to web2py apps is based on the original https://bitbucket.org/PhreeStyle/web2py_ckeditor/wiki/Home)

+To upgrade to a newer version of ckeditor, replace the directory static/plugin_ckeditor with the directory downloaded from the ckedotr site.

 == CKEditor Plugin for web2py ==